 If the front elevation of the dwelling is one level in height, then stone or brick must make up a minimum of fifteen percent (15%) of the front elevation of a dwelling.
 (This is 15% of the surface area that includes glazing and garage doors but does not include the area of any roof surfaces).
 If the front elevation of the dwelling is greater than one level in height, then stone or brick must make up a minimum of ten percent (10%) of the front elevation.
 Stone or brick that meets a corner must wrap the corner by a distance of no less than two (2) feet or .6 metres.
 Brick or stone at the base of the house should give the appearance of anchoring the house and must terminate no more than one (1) inch above concrete driveways or sidewalks, and no more than six (6) inches above soil or landscape grade.

-All exposed foundation walls greater than 6” in depth must be parged if using wood siding or stucco if using a stucco exterior finish.
+All exposed foundation walls greater than six (6) inches in depth must be parged if using wood siding or stucco (if using a stucco exterior finish).

-Foundation damp-proofing coatings or membranes shall not be exposed above soil grade.
+Foundation damp-proofing coatings or membranes shall not be exposed above finished soil grade.

 Exterior trim must be a minimum of 5” wide around windows and doors.

-Where decks are visible from down-sloped areas, the underside must be finished or screened.
+Where decks are visible from lower areas in the development, the underside must be finished or screened.